 Because an ISTP personality is naturally flexible, she might resist setting up a routine; however, more than likely, she has one already without realizing it.

-A quick walk, without earbuds, to mentally take stock of the day and notice patterns or priorities will be helpful.
+A quick walk, without earbuds, to mentally take stock of the day and notice patterns or priorities will be helpful for an ISTP’s morning routine.
 Walking outdoors should be preferred, because the changing and moving scenery will be more inspiring than a room with a treadmill.

 Because an ESFP personality is friendly, outgoing, and attentive, she will love preparing experiences for her people in the morning.